 What is the best way to make your procurement process management world-class?
-Having a customer-centric procurement strategy?
+Have a customer-centric procurement strategy?
 Weaving in value-added services?
 Taking the data-driven route?
 Digital transformation?
 Hiring skilled workers into the procurement team?

 Digital transformation is key to top-notch procurement process management.
 You’d be surprised to know that top procurement companies across the globe are focusing more than ever on digital business transformation.
 Changing business requirements due to the COVID pandemic is one of the reasons for this shift in focus of the procurement strategy.
 That said, a digital procurement function enables greater operational efficiency and a higher return on investment.